frederic-perez/AmE-dictionary/data/idioms.md

 __on edge__ :four: Highly tense or nervous; irritable. _Our youngster is just feeling on edge about the start of school._ _Tonight she felt on edge._
 __on end__ :two: Continuously and without stopping.
 Used after a unit of time, such as “hours” or “days.” _I could talk for hours on end about trains._
 __on every level__ _That was a bad idea on every level._
-__on fire__ :three: __1__ Something is going really well or someone is doing a fantastic job.
+__on fire__ :four: __1__ Something is going really well or someone is doing a fantastic job.
 Performing very enthusiastically, adeptly, or successfully. _The team has been on fire lately, winning 11 of its last 12 games._ __2__ Extremely sexy or attractive. _Wow babe, you are looking on fire tonight!_ __3__ Having an intense burning sensation. _My throat’s on fire from this infection—I can’t eat or drink a thing!_
 __on fleek__ _slang_ :three: A phrase said of something that looks good or is perfectly done. _Ooh, eyebrows on fleek!
 Did you use a brow filler?_ _That outfit is totally on fleek—I love it._
 __on foot__ _I work to work on foot._
 __on good terms__